 The ESPN Body Issue revolutionized the way we look at professional athletes.
 It’s taught us that the world’s best home run hitters, sprinters, figure skaters and tennis players come in all shapes and sizes, and that’s perfectly fine.

 Olympic gold medalists, Super Bowl champions, NBA Finals winners and Grand Slam champions have bared all at one point.
-One of the more memorable covers of the magazine came when U.S. Women’s National Team goalkeeper Hope Solo decided to toss aside the goalie gloves for the camera.
+One of the more memorable covers of the magazine came when former U.S. Women’s National Team goalkeeper Hope Solo decided to toss aside the goalie gloves for the camera.

-Hope Solo’s ESPN Body Issue
+Hope Solo’s ESPN Magazine Nude Shoot

 The U.S. soccer two-time gold medalist had already gained fame for helping the USWNT capture gold at the 2008 Summer Olympics in Beijing.
 By 2011, a year before she’d win her second gold medal in London, Solo was a household name.